oplikos/cse15l-lab-reports/lab-report-1-week-2.md

 ---
 * Part 1
-  this part is the proof to have installed the Virtual studio code by following this link [click here]: http://https://code.visualstudio.com/docs?dv=win
+  this part is the proof to have installed the Virtual studio code by following this link [click here][1]
 ---
 ![image](./1.png)